Purchases made through links earn us a small commission, at no extra cost to you.

 UNESCO inscribed Sucre on its World Heritage list in 1991 because the city’s well-preserved architecture illustrates the blending of local traditions with European styles.

-Unlike most places we visit, we arrived without a plan of what we wanted to see and do in Sucre.
+Unlike most places we visit, we arrived without a plan of what to see in Sucre.
 Instead we were looking forward to a relaxing day in a scenic city.

-Although there wasn’t one main site that drew us here, there were plenty of smaller discoveries that made our trip to Sucre a satisfying one.
+Although there wasn’t one main site or any particular things to do in Sucre that drew us here, there were plenty of smaller discoveries that made our trip to Sucre a satisfying one.
 Here’s a look at how we spent one day in Sucre!

 Plaza 25 de Mayo